Mahmud Khudoiberdiyev

 Colonel Mahmud Khudoiberdiyev (Tajik:Маҳмуд Худойбердиев; October 18, 1964, in Qurghonteppa – c.
 2001) was a rebel leader in Tajikistan who, while initially an ally of Tajik President Emomali Rahmon, became an opposition figure later on in his life.
-He is a former member of the Central Committee of the Tajik Communist Party and a former major in the Soviet Army.
+He was a former member of the Central Committee of the Tajik Communist Party and a former major in the Soviet Army.
 He also served as commander of the Tajik Army's First Brigade.

 Biography

 He was born on October 18, 1964, in Qurghonteppa in the family of a construction workers.
 He is half-Uzbek and half-Tajik.
 In 1985, he graduated from the Alma-Ata Higher All-Arms Command School, after which he served as part of a limited contingent of Soviet troops in Afghanistan as a reconnaissance platoon commander of the 1st Motorized Rifle Battalion of the 70th Separate Guards Motor Rifle Brigade, during which he was wounded.
 In 1990, he left for Tajikistan, where he was appointed deputy military commissar of the Dzhilikulsky, then Bokhtar district military commissariats.
 He has expressed support for recreating the Soviet Union.